 We seek accomplished and awe-inspiring speakers.
 Speakers while connecting genuinely with our audience must be able to convey a big idea with passion and authority.
-We’re looking for speakers doing amazing work, something truly important or unique to share, or perhaps can challenge our audience to think in a very new way.
+We’re looking for speakers doing amazing work, something truly important or unique to share, or perhaps can challenge our audience to think about cultural issues in a very new way.
 Speakers should be able to communicate their ideas or story clearly, directly, with passion and authenticity.
 We typically have 6 min, 8 min, 10 min and 12 min speaking slots.

 TEDxMarin is not the venue for first time/beginning speakers.
 We seek presenters who can argue for ideas which inspire.
 BIG ideas!, human stories – talks that will teach, entertain, make people think, make us laugh, cry or inspire action.
 We are proud to bring high-caliber talks to the TEDxMarin community.
 To continue doing so, please understand that

 NOTE: Generally speaking, we are not looking for life or business coaching talks where the essence of that content is easily found elsewhere.
 Talks which touch peoples hearts are more interesting to us than are (as an example) talks on how to be more efficient at work or make more money.
 HOWEVER, if you feel you are truly saying something new and wow in that arena? then by all means submit.

-FYI- Here are a few recent and successful TEDxMarin talks.
+FYI- Here are a few recent and successful (in the room) TEDxMarin talks.

-Important: We will only consider speakers with a strong track VIDEO record of presenting keynote-type presentations.
-Podcasts/interviews and or panel discussion are interesting but do not qualify.
+Important: We can only consider speakers with a strong track record of presenting keynote-type presentations.
+Podcasts/interviews and/or panel discussion are interesting but do not qualify.

 A TEDxMarin talk must be an original talk.
 It cannot be a re-purposed or updated talk /or one that is already available online at a different venue.